What is Social Studies about?

 I will reply, “It is people, people, people!”Nā, Meri Ngāroto, Te Aupōuri (1830s)

-For Social Studies, the whakatauākī asks kaiako and ākonga to think about what is the most significant thing?
-And emphasises ideas of interconnectedness, social action, reciprocity, power, and leadership with a focus on responsibilities and obligations, participation, and protection.
+For Social Studies, the whakatauākī asks kaiako and ākonga to think about what is the most significant thing, and what is important to whānau, hapū, iwi, hapori, and their whakapapa?
+The whakatauākī places emphasis on ideas of interconnectedness, social action, reciprocity, power, and leadership with a focus on responsibilities and obligations, participation, and protection.

 The whakatauākī can be used as a framework for Social Studies inquiry and social action.
-The kākano (seed), pakiaka (root system) and rito of the whakatauākī encourage ākonga to consider the intent and methodology of their Social Studies inquiry and social action.
-The whakatauākī asks ākonga to consider what is the most significant thing? and what is important to whānau, hapū, iwi, hapori, and their whakapapa?
+The kākano (seed), pakiaka (root system), and rito of the whakatauākī encourage ākonga to consider the intent and methodology of their Social Studies inquiry and social action.

 There is no prescribed order to the Learning Matrix within each level.
 A programme of learning might begin with a context that is relevant to the local area of the school or an idea that ākonga are particularly interested in.
 This context or topic must relate to at least one Big Idea and may also link to other Big Ideas.